Guillaume Rondelet: Teaching and notable students

 Rondelet was a popular and effective teacher and lecturer and was elected chancellor of Montpellier University in 1556.
 Among his pupils were Charles de l'Écluse (Carolus Clusius), Matthias de l'Obel (Lobelius), Pierre Pena and Jacques Daléchamps.
 Rondelet also taught Jean Bauhin and Felix Platter, the latter arriving at Montpellier aged only 15 after riding a pony all the way from Basel in Switzerland.
 Under Rondelet's chancellorship, the university attracted students from across France and abroad and received sponsorship from the French crown; he persuaded King Henry II to fund the construction of an anatomy theatre in Montpellier.

 However, the university suffered the effects of France's growing division between Catholics and Protestants that broke out into the French Wars of Religion in 1562.
 Many students came from Protestant areas of France, reflecting the Protestant sympathies of Rondelet's home region of Languedoc.
 They had been unable to study elsewhere in France where Catholics controlled the universities.
 Rondelet himself was drawn into the religious dispute when his friend Bishop Pellicier was imprisoned, prompting Rondelet to make a public protest by burning his own theology books.
 It is unclear whether Rondelet himself was a Protestant but he seems to have either converted to Protestantism late in his life or to have been generally interested in Protestant thought.

 Last days

-In the summer of 1566 Rondelet visited Toulouse in order to assist some family members in some unknown business.
+In the summer of 1566 Rondelet visited Toulouse to assist some family members in some unknown business.
 As it was hot, and the hygienic conditions in the medieval city were rather poor, there was an outbreak of dysentery.
 By the end of July, Rondelet became infected too.
 That didn't stop him however from traveling to Réalmont (in the Tarn) with a friend of his, on a request to care for his sick wife there.
 Upon arrival, his condition grew worse.
-He died in Réalmont on July 30.
+He died in Réalmont on 30 July.